 Our model is simple and is not designed to be a faithful representation of reality.
-Rather, we try to produce the simplest model possible that can produce results qualitatively similar to the carbon isotope record, while being compatible with biogeochemistry.
-This type of approach has been used by Bachan et al. (2017) for a different purpose: explain $\delta^{13}C$ excursions during the Mesozoic, having duration of 0.5 to 10 Myr, and declining amplitude over time.
-Our model is not suited to represent specific excursions in $\delta^{13}C$, due to particular events of organic matter burial.
-In this paper we rather focus on the persistent multi-million year cyclicity observed in $\delta^{13}C$ over the last \sim 200 Myr, over the Cenozoic and latest Mesozoic (Boulila et al., 2012; Martinez and Dera, 2015).
-With the model we have developed, it is possible to obtain multi-million year frequencies in the $\delta^{13}C$.
-Depending on the strength of the astronomical forcing, periodicities of 2.4 Myr, \sim 4.8 Myr \sim 7 Myr, and \sim 9 Myr are produced preferentially, presumably as a result of phase locking to the 2.4 Myr eccentricity frequency.
+Rather, we try to produce the simplest model possible that can produce results qualitatively, similarly to the carbon isotope record, while being compatible with biogeochemistry.
+This type of approach has been used by Bachan et al. (2017) for a different purpose: to explain δ^{13} C excursions during the Mesozoic, having a duration of 0.5 to 10 Myr and a declining amplitude over time.
+Our model is not suited to representing specific excursions in δ^{13} C due to particular events of organic matter burial.
+In this paper, we rather focus on the persistent multi-millionyear cyclicity observed in δ^{13} C over the last ~ 200 Myr, over the Cenozoic and latest Mesozoic (Boulila et al., 2012; Martinez and Dera, 2015).
+With the model we have developed, it is possible to obtain multi-million-year frequencies in the δ^{13} C. Depending on the strength of the astronomical forcing, periodicities of 2.4, \sim 4.8, \sim 7, and \sim 9 Myr are produced preferentially, presumably as a result of phase locking to the 2.4 Myr eccentricity frequency.